Ebube-Ochemba/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 ## Summary

 I learnt about debugging our web stack using `ApacheBench` for benchmark tests and how to improve our performance.
-These an overview of the steps I took for the project.
+These an overview of the steps I took for the project (Task #0).
 - Run benchmark test: `ab -c 100 -n 2000 localhost/`
   - Optional: use `tmux` and split the terminal window into two panes and monitor memory and CPU usage in one terminal while you run benchmark in another terminal.
 - **Understand the Benchmark Results**: